Parineeti Chopra: Television

 In 2014, Chopra made her first appearance on television in Zee TV's India's Best Cinestars Ki Khoj as a mentor.
 In 2015, she first did a cameo role of a doctor in the mini web-series Man's World.
 She then appeared as Mariama in the documentary Girl Rising India – Woh Padhegi, Woh Udegi, that premiered on Star Plus on the occasion of Raksha Bandhan.
 In addition to this, she has hosted the 3rd Stardust Awards with Ayushmann Khurana in 2013, the 11th Star Guild Awards with Kapil Sharma in 2015 and the second Times of India Film Awards with Riteish Deshmukh in 2016.
 She next appeared as a contestant on Star Plus's Lip Sing Battle along with Karan Johar in 2017.
 In 2018, she hosted the 63rd Filmfare Awards with Shah Rukh Khan, Johar and Khurana.
 Chopra made her television debut as a judge alongside Mithun Chakraborty and Johar on the reality show titled Hunarbaaz: Desh Ki Shaan, which premiered on Colors TV in 2022.
 She also appeared as a guest and contestant on Khatra Khatra Khatra, the same year.

+Music and stage performances

 Chopra made her playback singing debut in 2017 with the song "Maana Ke Hum Yaar Nahin" and received praise for her vocal performance and singing.
 Bollywood Hungama praised Chopra and wrote, "One has to admit that she does a really good job in rendering this one.
-The kind of 'thehrav' that she brings with her singing is truly remarkable."
-She received Screen Award for Best Female Playback and Mirchi Music Award for Upcoming Female Vocalist of The Year nominations.
+The kind of thehrav that she brings with her singing is truly remarkable."
+The song earned her nominations for the Screen Award for Best Female Playback Singer and the Mirchi Music Award for Upcoming Female Vocalist of The Year.
 In 2019, Chopra recorded the female version of the song "Teri Mitti" for the film, Kesari, when the film entered "Rs 150 cr club".
 She sang the unplugged version of the song "Matlabi Yariyan" for the film The Girl on the Train in 2021.